To book Tim Collins OBE please contact your JLA Agent.

 Colonel Tim Collins attracted attention on both sides of the Atlantic for his rousing speech to the troops before going into battle in Iraq.
 His autobiography, Rules of Engagement, subsequently went straight into the bestseller lists.
+As well as working on broader security issues he now draws parallels between his career as a military leader with the skills needed in the modern workplace from how to build trust and resilience within a team to how to plan and communicate that plan clearly, inspiringly and purposefully.

 Tim was commissioned into the Army and joined the 2nd Battalion, Royal Irish Rangers in Berlin.
 After completing several tours including Northern Ireland and the Falklands, he became aide to the UN Chief of Staff in Cyprus.
 Promoted to Lieutenant Colonel, Tim took on the role of Project Director for the Peace Support Training Centre in Sarajevo, before returning to HQ Land Command with responsibility for training.